|Faculty and Research

 Chlamydia trachomatis resides within a membrane bound compartment (“inclusion”).
 From this location, the pathogen manipulates the actin cytoskeleton, microtubule-based motors, inhibits lysosomal recognition of the inclusion, activates signaling pathways, re-routes lipid transport, and prevents the onset of programmed cell death.
 Remarkably, all of these functions are achieved with a genome that encodes < 900 proteins, indicating that the Chlamydia genome is streamlined for intracellular survival.

 Our laboratory focuses on identifying and characterizing the bacterial factors that are secreted across the inclusion to manipulate eukaryotic cellular functions.
-We use a combination of cell biological techniques, biochemistry, genomics, proteomics and molecular biology to determining the function of chlamydial virulence factors that reveal novel facets of the cell biology of host-pathogen interactions and how these factors are translocated into the host.
+We use a combination of cell biological techniques, biochemistry, genetics, genomics, proteomics and molecular biology to determining the function of chlamydial virulence factors that reveal novel facets of the cell biology of host-pathogen interactions and how these factors are translocated into the host.